 Sefer Yonah – This three-part lesson plan for high school students explores the argument between Yonah and God.
 From The Lookstein Center.

 High Holidays Classroom Activities – These classroom activities and discussion points for Rosh Hashanah and Yom Kippur can contribute to lessons elementary through high school.
 From the Jewish Agency.

 Rosh Hashanah Family Activities – These resources include stories, blessings, crafts, and more for children of all ages.
 From Reform Judaism.

-Everything You Need to Teach Your Kids About Rosh Hashanah – This resource guide from PJ Library contains general information, videos, recipes, arts and crafts projects, book recommendations, and more for young children.
+Family Guide to the Fall Holidays – This resource guide from PJ Library contains general information, videos, recipes, arts and crafts projects, book recommendations, and more for young children.

 Yom Kippur 101 – This article from MyJewishLearning explores the history, customs, and theologies of Yom Kippur.